-To access the most current information about the rules and regulations regarding Pennsylvania medical marijuana laws, visit the Pennsylvania Medical Marijuana Program’s website.
+To access the most current information about the rules and regulations regarding Pennsylvania marijuana laws, visit the Pennsylvania Medical Marijuana Program’s website.

 Governor Tom Wolf signed the state’s compassionate medical marijuana regulation into law on April 17, 2016.
 The law is SB 3, and the Senate initially approved it on May 12, 2015.
 The House made a few changes to the law before approving it on March 14 through March 16, 2016.
 After the House issued its approval, the Senate took another stab at the bill, making a few technical changes to it.
 The Senate returned the bill to the House on April 12 where it was finally approved on April 13, 2016.

-What Medical Conditions Qualify for Medical Marijuana?
+What Medical Conditions Qualify for Medical Marijuana in PA?

 A patient can receive approval for medical marijuana if they have been diagnosed with a terminal illness or if they have a particular medical condition.
 Conditions that qualify include:

 - Anxiety disorders;

 - Crohn's disease;

 - Damage to the nervous tissue of the central nervous system (brain-spinal cord) with objective neurological indication of intractable spasticity, and other associated neuropathies;